Human mobility networks reveal increased segregation in large cities: Methods

 \subsubsection{Bridging Index}

 We seek to identify a modifiable, extrinsic aspect of a city's built environment which may reduce \metric.
-One promising candidate is the location of a city's hubs of interaction.
-We define a new measure, the \emph{Bridging Index} (BI), which measures the extent to which a particular set of interaction hubs (i.e. high-interaction POIs, $\mathcal{P}$) facilitate the integration of individuals of diverse economic standing within a geographic area (i.e. MSA or county).
-Specifically, BI measures the economic diversity of the groups that would interact if everybody visited only their nearest hub from $\mathcal{P}$---based on the observation that physical proximity significantly influences which hubs individuals visit\cite{zipf1946p, simini2012universal, schlapfer2021universal}.
+One promising candidate is the location of a city's hubs of exposure.
+We define a new measure, the \emph{Bridging Index} (BI), which measures the extent to which a particular set of exposure hubs (i.e. high-exposure POIs, $\mathcal{P}$) may facilitate the integration of individuals of diverse socioeconomic status within a geographic area (i.e. MSA or county).
+Specifically, BI measures the economic diversity of the groups that would cross paths if everybody visited only their nearest hub from $\mathcal{P}$---based on the observation that physical proximity significantly influences which hubs individuals visit\cite{zipf1946p, simini2012universal, schlapfer2021universal}.

-We compute the Bridging Index (BI) via two steps (Extended Data Figure \ref{fig:explain_metrics}). \begin{enumerate} \item Cluster all individuals who live in an area (i.e. MSA or county residents, $\mathcal{V}_{A}$) into $K$ clusters ($\mathcal{C}_1,\mathcal{C}_2,...,\mathcal{C}_K$) according to the interaction hub from $\mathcal{P}$ closest to their home location. $K$ is the number of hubs in $\mathcal{P}$. \item Bridging Index is computed as the weighted average of the economic diversity (i.e. Gini Index) of these clusters of people, relative to the area's overall economic diversity. \end{enumerate}
+We compute the Bridging Index (BI) via two steps (Extended Data Figure \ref{fig:explain_metrics}). \begin{enumerate} \item Cluster all individuals who live in an area (i.e. MSA or county residents, $\mathcal{V}_{A}$) into $K$ clusters ($\mathcal{C}_1,\mathcal{C}_2,...,\mathcal{C}_K$) according to the exposure hub from $\mathcal{P}$ closest to their home location. $K$ is the number of hubs in $\mathcal{P}$. \item Bridging Index is computed as the weighted average of the economic diversity (i.e. Gini Index) of these clusters of people, relative to the area's overall economic diversity. \end{enumerate}

 We illustrate the intuition for BI and how it captures the relationship between home and hub locations in Extended Data Figure \ref{fig:ccbi_intuition}.
-A BI of 1.0 indicates that if everybody visits their nearest interaction hub, each person will be exposed to a set of people \emph{as economically diverse as the overall city they reside in}.
-Thus, a BI of 1.0 signifies perfect bridging, i.e. even if individuals live in segregated neighborhoods, hubs are located such that individuals must leave their neighborhoods and interact with diverse others.
-On the other hand, a BI of 0.0 signifies the opposite extreme; a city with a BI of 0.0 is one in which, if everybody visits the nearest interaction hub, each person will be exposed to only people of the exact same economic standing.
+A BI of 1.0 indicates that if everybody visits their nearest exposure hub, each person will be exposed to a set of people \emph{as economically diverse as the overall city they reside in}.
+Thus, a BI of 1.0 signifies perfect bridging, i.e. even if individuals live in segregated neighborhoods, hubs are located such that individuals must leave their neighborhoods and cross paths with diverse others.
+On the other hand, a BI of 0.0 signifies the opposite extreme; a city with a BI of 0.0 is one in which, if everybody visits the nearest exposure hub, each person will be exposed to only people of the exact same socioeconomic status.

 The economic diversity of each cluster $\mathcal{C}_i$ is quantified using the Gini Index: $Gini\:Index(\mathcal{C}_i)$, a well-established measure of economic statistical dispersion (Extended Data Figure \ref{fig:explain_metrics}c)\citeMethods{dorfman1979formula}, although results are robust to choice of economic diversity measure such as using variance instead of Gini Index (Supplementary Figure \ref{fig:ccbi_variance}).
 The denominator of BI normalizes for the baseline economic diversity observed in the city, allowing for direct comparisons between cities.